mttchrry/FSND-P4-Design-A-Game/Skeleton Project Guess-a-Number/README.md

     - Returns: ScoreForms.
     - Description: Returns all Scores recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

- - **get_active_game_count**
+ - **get_user_rankings**
-    - Path: 'games/active'
+    - Path: 'rankings'
     - Method: GET
-    - Parameters: None
+    - Parameters: max_number
-    - Returns: StringMessage
+    - Returns: UserRanks.
-    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.
+    - Description: Returns the rankings of the users in order from most wins to least.
+Optionally it takes a parameter max_number to limit the number of rankings returned

 ##Models Included:
  - **User**